 Are you struggling with consuming enough food to finally make you feel full?
 Are you wondering why this pregnancy has you wanting to eat every second of the day?

-Constant hunger is actually a normal part of pregnancy, especially during the second trimester when you get your appetite back.
+Constant hunger during pregnancy is a normal occurrence, especially during the second trimester when you get your appetite and energy back.

 Learning why you may be so hungry and how you can help to tame that appetite can be beneficial for both you and your baby.